vasanthk/async-javascript/README.md

 ## Promises
 Promises are usually vaguely defined as “a proxy for a value that will eventually become available”.
 They can be used for both synchronous and asynchronous code flows, although they make asynchronous flows easier to reason about.

+Promises can be chained “arbitrarily”, that is to say - you can save a reference to any point in the promise chain and then tack more promises on top of it.
+This is one of the fundamental points to understanding promises.

 ### Links
 * [ES6 Promises in Depth](https://ponyfoo.com/articles/es6-promises-in-depth)